 The district shall comply with the general procurement requirement of the EDGAR (2 CFR 200) effective July 1, 2017.
 The district shall utilize a purchase order and encumbrance system to manage the expenditure of all federal grant funds unless other methods such as credit cards, petty cash, direct payments, etc. are authorized in the district’s operating procedures.
 All purchases shall be in accordance with the district’s School Board Policies (CH Legal and Local) and the district’s Purchasing Procedures (Exhibit Section).
 The district purchasing procedures shall comply with all federal, state and local procurement requirements.

-The Business Manager shall be responsible for ensuring compliance with all federal, state and local procurement requirements and for ensuring that the district maintains an up-to-date procurement history to include, but not limited to, the information below:
+The Chief Financial Officer shall be responsible for ensuring compliance with all federal, state and local procurement requirements and for ensuring that the district maintains an up-to-date procurement history to include, but not limited to, the information below:

 List of all procurements by type